Module eremitalpa.eremitalpa

 **kwds) ‑> Tree-

-Load a tree from a file.
+Loads a tree from a file.

 Args

-- Path to file containing tree.
+path:str- Path to the file containing the tree.

 Instance variables

-prop multiple_sequence_alignment
+prop multiple_sequence_alignment-

-Generate an eremitalpa.MultipleSequence alignment object from a tree.
 Leaf nodes on the tree must have 'sequence' attributes and taxon labels.

 Methods